maculjak/pe-parser/README.md

 # pe-parser

-This repository contains a simple Python3 program used to parse windows portable executable files.
+This repository contains a simple PE parser written in base Python3 without any additional libraries.

+## Input

+The input to the program is either relative or absolute path of a PE file.

+## Output

+The output of the program is PE file data in human readable format.